Protect your airspace with our UAV detection systems for airports.

 Learn more about how we've helped secure the airspace at Ottawa International Airport (CYOW).

-In conjuction with NAV Canada, Qinetiq, INDRO Robotics, and the local airport authority, Aerial Armor helped secure airspace at the Ottawa International Airport.
+In conjuction with NAV Canada, Qinetiq, INDRO Robotics, and the local airport authority, Aerial Armor helped secure airspace at the Ottawa International Airport with an effective anti-drone system.

 Read through the report below and learn more about how our drone detection technology could help protect your airport from unwanted UAVs.